Aleksandr Boyarsky: Biography

-Aleksandr Boyarsky was born on September 28, 1957, in Šiauliai.
+Aleksandr Boyarsky was born in Šiauliai.
 He graduated from the Leningrad Institute of Film Engineers in 1987.
 In 1992, he founded a small recording studio "Midi-Cinema" together with composer Valentin Vasenkov.

 Since 1999, he is the chief executive officer of the Melnitsa Animation Studio.

-He is the author of the idea for the animated series "Luntik."
+He is the author of the idea for the animated series "Luntik".

 On February 28, 2015, he was presented to the Government awards in the field of culture for 2014.
-He was awarded the prize together with the directors Darina Schmidt and Elena Galdobina, and screenwriter Anna Sarantseva for he creation of an animated series for children "Luntik."
+He was awarded the prize together with the directors Darina Schmidt and Elena Galdobina, and screenwriter Anna Sarantseva for he creation of an animated series for children "Luntik".

 On April 8, 2016, he participated in the second ceremony of the Ikar National Animation Award that took place at the ZIL Cultural Center.
 The prize in the nomination "Film in cinematography" was awarded to the film Ivan Tsarevich and the Gray Wolf 3 (director Darina Schmidt, producers Aleksandr Boyarsky, Sergey Selyanov).